-- A market based valuation of opportunity cost is preferred because it is unambiguous and simple to verify. - A market based valuation of opportunity cost should reasonably closely reflect the characteristics of the relevant energy limited facility being its location, the time period over which opportunity cost is assessed and its cost structure. - If an appropriate market based valuation is not available then the use of market values over a similar past period should be considered.9 - If the use of market values over a similar past period is not available then opportunity cost valuation should be based on processes and models used by the claimant for determining their dispatch offers and managing their trading risks. - It may be necessary to use a number of methods, undertake a comparison of the advantages and disadvantages of each method, to arrive at a conclusion on an appropriate opportunity cost.
+- A market based valuation of opportunity cost is preferred because it is unambiguous and simple to verify. - A market based valuation of opportunity cost should reasonably closely reflect the characteristics of the relevant energy limited facility being its location, the time period over which opportunity cost is assessed and its cost structure. - If an appropriate market based valuation is not available then the use of market values over a similar past period should be considered.12 - If the use of market values over a similar past period is not available then opportunity cost valuation should be based on processes and models used by the claimant for determining their dispatch offers and managing their trading risks.